 Premium storage account type for page blobs only.

 Azure storage service is a fine example of well-designed architecture that fits many use cases, including enterprise needs.
 With an SLA ranging from 99.9% – 99.99%, it is an easy choice for users looking for scalable, reliable, and effectively infinite space.
 Microsoft itself uses Azure Storage for its popular services like Skype, XBOX, Bing, and SkyDrive.

 In this post, we introduced you to the basics of the Azure Storage service.
 In subsequent posts, we will explore the features, architecture, and hands-on experiences with Azure Storage in greater detail.
-In the meanwhile we strongly recommend this course: Introduction to Microsoft Azure: What is Azure?
+As you move forward in your learning, we strongly recommend the course Introduction to Azure Storage.